ManuelePasini/slides-markdown/slides/phd_secondyear.md

  - Differences between digital shadow, digital model, Digital Twin (DT)
  - Still a buzzword, but enclosing on a definition...
- - 3 components: phyisical model, virtual model, communication services
+ - 4 components: phyisical model, virtual model, communication services and the data

 :::: {.columns}
 ::: {.column width="50%"}